top of page

 Terms of Use

-The MetaProject-3V[SM] website is provided to help plan, build, test, certify, deploy, operate, administer, and maintain ecosystems that comply with the e-Voting standard.
-It is a personal interpretation of one of several possible ways to implement e-Voting and is not part of that standard.
+The MetaProject-3V website is provided to help plan, build, test, certify, deploy, operate, administer, and maintain ecosystems that comply with the e-Voting standard.
+It is a personal interpretation of one way to implement e-Voting, and is not part of that standard.
+In that interpretation, voting security (votsec) would have five certification levels as defined below: